domse31/deepresearch/README.md

    CALLBACK_URL=https://your-ngrok-url.ngrok.io/webhook/clay-callback
    ```

-6. Run the agent:
+6. Run the lead generation agent:
    ```
-   python -m deepresearch.run "Your research topic"
+   python -m deepresearch.run "startup CTOs in fintech"
    ```

 ## How It Works

-1. **Search Query Generation**: The agent generates an optimized search query based on your research topic.
+1. **Query Generation**: The agent creates an optimized search query based on your lead criteria.
-2. **Web Research**: It searches the web for relevant information using Tavily.
+2. **Web Search**: It searches the web for potential leads matching your criteria using Tavily.
-3. **LinkedIn Detection**: If LinkedIn profile URLs are found in the search results, they are automatically sent to Clay for enrichment.
+3. **LinkedIn Detection**: When LinkedIn profile URLs are found, they're sent to Clay for enrichment.
-4. **Data Enrichment**: Clay processes the LinkedIn profiles and returns detailed data.
-5. **Summarization**: All gathered information is summarized into a comprehensive research report.
+4. **Lead Compilation**: The agent compiles all information into a structured lead list.
-6. **Knowledge Gap Analysis**: The agent identifies areas for further research and performs additional searches.
+5. **Gap Analysis**: The agent identifies missing lead types and performs additional searches.

+## Example Lead Criteria

+The agent works best with specific lead criteria such as:

+- "VP of Engineering at Series B startups in healthcare"
+- "Marketing Directors at Fortune 500 companies"
+- "Founders of AI startups in Europe"
+- "Product Managers with fintech experience in New York"

 ## LinkedIn Integration

-The agent can:
+The agent:
-- Detect LinkedIn profile URLs in search results
+- Detects LinkedIn profile URLs in search results
-- Send profiles to Clay for enrichment
+- Sends profiles to Clay for enrichment
-- Receive and store the enriched profile data
+- Receives detailed profile data including current role, company, skills
-- Incorporate profile information into the research summary
+- Incorporates profile information into the lead list

 LinkedIn profile data is stored in the `linkedin_profiles` directory for future reference.